CalvinL15/AI-Final-Project/README.md

 To run the code multiple times, run the shellscript.
 However, to adjust how many times you want to run the code and what arguments you want to run, you would have to change the script by yourself (line 6 and 9).

+To exit the program while it is still simulating, press "q".

 Everytime the program finishes a simulation, it will write its output into a text file "out.txt" in the format:

 FAILURE! => if player fails to reach the destination without violating the rule